DavePActian/Vagrant-Vector-Install/README.md

 This was intentional to create a generic script that would work for providers Oracle Virtual Box and Azure.
 Using Azure 'chef_apply' will fail installing Chef.
 Even when Chef is manually installed to circumvent this, it will then fail applying a Recipe even though it appears to complete successfully.

-If using the Microsoft Azure provider be patient as in the author's experience it can be a little slow.